SAS: Rogue Heroes: Production

+The first series depicts the origins of the British Army Special Air Service (SAS) during the Western Desert Campaign of World War II.
+The storyline is a broadly accurate representation of real events, as described by Ben Macintyre in his 2016 book of the same name.

 In March 2021, it was announced that filming had begun on the six-part miniseries, with Connor Swindells, Jack O'Connell, Alfie Allen, Sofia Boutella and Dominic West in starring roles.
 The series was written by Steven Knight and directed by Tom Shankland.
 In June, César Domboy joined the cast.
 Location work was done in Morocco.

+In December 2022, it was renewed for a second series, which focused on the SAS operations in the European theatre of war.
 Filming for the second series occurred in Croatia, Italy, England and Scotland over a six month period between May and September 2023.
 According to director Stephen Woolfenden, production for the six-episode second series consisted of 81 shoot days, about 370 scenes, and almost 2,000 slates over two units.

+In September 2025, it was renewed for a third series.

 Release

 The series made its premiere on BBC One on 30 October 2022 in the UK.
 It simultaneously made its US debut on Epix on 13 November 2022.
 In New Zealand, it was released on TVNZ+.

 The first episode was watched 5,526,000 times on iPlayer alone during 2022, making it the fifth most viewed individual programme on the platform that year.

 In November 2024, the BBC released the first trailer for the second series.
 The second series premiered on 1 January 2025 on BBC One in the United Kingdom and on 12 January 2025 on MGM+ in the United States while Banijay Rights, a division of Banijay Entertainment, distributes the series internationally.